Henry Louis Gates arrest controversy: Relations with Crowley since the incident

 During an appearance on The Oprah Winfrey Show, Gates stated that relations between him and Crowley are amicable.
 He also revealed that he asked Crowley for a sample of his DNA, and that he and Crowley are distant cousins and share a common Irish ancestor.
 On the show, Gates stated that Crowley recently gave him the handcuffs used in the arrest.
-When asked what he would do with the handcuffs, Gates stated that he plans to donate them to the Smithsonian's National Museum of African American History and Culture.
+When asked what he would do with the handcuffs, Gates stated that he plans to donate them to the Smithsonian's National Museum of African American History and Culture, where they now reside.

 Gates later revealed during a National Press Club luncheon that he had met with Crowley for a beer prior to the Beer Summit at the suggestion of President Bill Clinton.
 Gates said that he was moved when Crowley told him "Professor, all I wanted was to go home to my wife at the end of the day."
 Gates further recounted that Crowley had feared that another black man had been upstairs who could at any moment have come down and killed him.
 Gates said this brought tears to his eyes as he "understands fear" and that ever since he and Crowley have been friends.